Artistic Team & Staff - Ballet Tucson

 Rehearsal Director

+Brik was born and raised in Fair Oaks, California and trained at Deane Dance Center under the direction of Barbara Crockett.
 From the age of 5, Brik performed children’s roles in The Sacramento Ballet’s productions and became a company Trainee while in High School.
 At the age of 17, Brik was offered an Apprenticeship with the company and two years later, a Company contract where she performed for 7 years professionally.
-While in the Sacramento Ballet, the company toured to Beijing and Shanghai, China where she performed Ron Cunningham’s ‘Etosha’ and George Balanchine’s ‘Western Symphony’ and ‘Concerto Barocco.’
-Being a member of The Sacramento Ballet, under the direction of Ron and Carinne Cunningham, allowed Brik the great honor of dancing a diverse repertory filled with many Balanchine ballets and works by Ron Cunningham, Twyla Tharp, Trey McIntyre, Lila York, Matthew Neenan and Darrell Grand Moultrie.
+While in the Sacramento Ballet, the company toured to Beijing and Shanghai, China where she performed Ron Cunningham’s Etosha and George Balanchine’s Western Symphony and Concerto Barocco.
+Being a member of The Sacramento Ballet, under the direction of Ron and Carinne Cunningham, allowed Brik the great honor of dancing a diverse repertory filled with many Balanchine ballets and works by Ron Cunningham, Twyla Tharp, Trey McIntyre, Lila York, Matthew Neenan, and Darrell Grand Moultrie.

 In 2011, Brik relocated to San Diego, began teaching and joined the California Ballet Company in 2013.
-She performed many roles with the company including Myrtha in ‘Giselle,’ Jordan in Septime Weber’s ‘The Great Gatsby,’ and Big Swan in ‘Swan Lake.’
-While still performing, Brik was asked to return to The Sacramento Ballet as Ballet Mistress.
-She would return to Sacramento, numerous times a year, to assist in the production of works by Ron Cunningham, Jodie Gates, Ma Cong, Septime Webre, KT Nelson, Robert Kelley, Molly Lynch, Melissa Barak and Parrish Maynard.
+She performed many roles with the company including Myrtha in Giselle, Jordan in Septime Weber’s The Great Gatsby, and Big Swan in Swan Lake.
+While still performing, Brik was asked to return to The Sacramento Ballet as Ballet Mistress where she would assist in the production of works by Ron Cunningham, Jodie Gates, Ma Cong, Septime Webre, KT Nelson, Robert Kelley, Molly Lynch, Melissa Barak, and Parrish Maynard.
 After the birth of her daughter in July of 2018, Brik became full time Ballet Master with the California Ballet Company under the direction of Jared Nelson.
-In the summer of 2021, Brik and her family made the decision to move to Tucson to be closer to family.
+In the summer of 2021, Brik and her family made the decision to move to Tucson to be closer to family and she joined Ballet Tucson’s artistic team that fall.

-Administrative Assistant and Outreach Coordinator
+Administrative Assistant

 E.J.
 Causbie